ZhenrongShen/CellGAN/README.md

 1. We provide a pre-trained CellGAN generator `checkpoints/model.pth` for synthesizing cytopathological images.

-2. Use the following command for synthesizing a certain number of image of a desired cervical cell type.
+2. Use the following command to synthesize a certain number of images for a desired cervical cell type.

 ```python
 python cellgan_inference.py --config [config_name] --model [model_path] --output_dir [directory to save generated images] --cell_type [desired cell type] --data_num [number of generated images]